 As with any national health emergency, this situation is fluid and employer best practices evolve with increased understanding of the spread of the coronavirus, both throughout the United States and within specific communities.
-Based on the bipartisan support and forwardlooking statements from both the Senate Majority Leader and the President, it is highly likely that a version of the Act providing paid sick time and extended paid sick leave for companies with fewer than 500 employees will be enacted in the The Department of Labor has promised additional near future. guidance upon enactment, but the current bill only allows companies 15 days after enactment to achieve full compliance with their paid leave obligations.
+Based on today's statements from both the Senate Majority Leader and the President, it is highly likely that additional measures affecting employers will be put forward by the Senate this week.